sytabaresa/kingly/README.md

 - to describe transitions from a control state to another
 - the initial state of the machine (initial control state, initial extended state)

 The first three are clear from the graph.
-The last one can be deduced from the table (cf. above) describing the behaviour of the password selector.
+The initial control state can also be deduced from the graph.
+The initial exxtended state can be derived from the mapping table [above](#the-link-between-state-machines-and-user-interfaces) describing the behaviour of the password selector.

 The fsm ends up being defined by: